CU-SRL/docs/src/avionics/hardware/currentprojects/testingboard/ceramiccapacitors.md

 ### Single ESR value

 If there is a single value given to represent the ESR, the frequency of the input is the capacitor's self-resonant frequency.
-At this point, the impedance of the real capacitor is $|Z| = \text{ESR}$
+At this point, the impedance of the real capacitor is \\( |Z| = \text{ESR} \\)

 This can be seen through a provided plot that shows the ESR value and measured impedance of a capacitor with respect to the input frequency.
 Notice how they intersect at the self-resonant frequency, the "bottom of the hump":

 <img src="cappics/esr_z_plot.jpg" width="300">

-*[MCASL168SB5225MTNA01](https://ds.yuden.co.jp/TYCOMPAS/ut/detail?pn=MCASL168SB5225MTNA01&u=M) Capacitor's impedance compared with ESR.'*
+*[MCASL168SB5225MTNA01](https://ds.yuden.co.jp/TYCOMPAS/ut/detail?pn=MCASL168SB5225MTNA01&u=M) Capacitor's impedance compared with ESR.*

 LTSpice has a database of capacitors if a single ESR or ESL value is needed.
 Just create a capacitor, right click it, and click on "Select Capacitor".